Layr-Labs/eigenlayer-contracts/docs/core/accounting/SharesAccounting.md

 Recall from [Queue Withdrawal](#queue-withdrawal) that, when a withdrawal is queued, the `Withdrawal` struct stores _scaled shares_, defined as $q_t = x_t k_t$ where $x_t$ is the deposit share amount requested for withdrawal and $t$ is the time of the queuing.

-And, given the formula for calculating withdrawable shares, the withdrawable shares given to the staker are $w_t$
+And, given the formula for calculating withdrawable shares, the withdrawable shares given to the staker are $w_t$:

-The shares that were attempted to be withdrawn by the staker is equal to $w_t$

 $$
-w_t = q_t m_t l_t
+w_t = q_t m_t l_t = x_t k_t l_t m_t
 $$

-$$
-= x_t k_t l_t m_t
-$$

-However, the staker's shares in their withdrawal may have been slashed both from in EigenLayer during the queued withdrawal period and from the BeaconChain (if the Strategy is native ETH).
+However, the staker's shares in their withdrawal may have been slashed while the withdrawal was in the queue.
+Their operator may have been slashed by an AVS, or, if the strategy is the `beaconChainETHStrategy`, the staker's validators may have been slashed/penalized.

 The amount of shares they actually receive is proportionally the following:

 $$
     \frac{m_{t+delay} l_{now} }{m_t l_t}